 1. Build Rapport Through a White-Glove Onboarding Experience

 Nearly 75 percent of all B2B sales to new customers take a minimum of four months to close, the CSO Insights 2019 report indicates.
 Before closing a deal, companies provide B2B buyers with VIP treatment in the form of extensive brand awareness efforts, targeted marketing, conversations with multiple stakeholders, and personalized tactics every step of the way.

 It’s clear that a lot of effort goes into securing a B2B customer — but all too often, all the effort and personalized attention put into the sales process go away once the deal is closed, leaving new customers to figure things out with no clear path forward from the vendor.

-Rather than dropping off customers once they sign on the dotted line, be sure to take the time to onboard the customer properly with your offering, and with all departments who will manage the ongoing customer relationship.
+Rather than dropping off customers once they sign on the dotted line, be sure to take the time to onboard the customer properly with your offering and with all departments that will manage the ongoing customer relationship.

 Onboarding provides companies an opportunity to align expectations for the relationship and ensure customers are fully aware of a solution’s capabilities.
 Beyond training or setting up accounts, the process also sets the tone for what the customer should expect when working with your company on a daily basis.

 It gives you the opportunity to understand and cater to the customer’s goals better.
 By properly onboarding a customer, you will experience a variety of benefits like reduced customer churn, decreased support inquiries, and increased internal knowledge.